 Weather-wise, the northern regions are particularly fine to visit anytime in September, though humidity in the south can remain high until later on in the month.

 Use this weather pattern to help guide your trip.
 Begin in Beijing, the electrifying 3,000-year-old capital.
 The Great Wall, a travel classic, is about an hour and 30 minutes by car.
 You'll want several days to walk and explore this sheer wonder.

-Then make your way south, perhaps inverting our suggested Hong Kong to Beijing route - stopping by all the must-sees: Chengdu (for giant pandas), Xi’an (one of China's eldest cities) and the Three Gorges mountain range on the Yangtze River.
+Then make your way south, stopping by all the must-sees: Chengdu (for giant pandas), Xi’an (one of China's eldest cities, home to the Terracotta Army) and the Three Gorges mountain range on the Yangtze River.

 Tajikistan, a landlocked country surrounded by mountains, is a hiker's untouched dream.
 The capital, Dushanbe, is absolutely fascinating.
-Admire its unique architecture, monuments in Rudaki Park, and spend time acquainting yourself with the nation's Soviet history in Tajikistan National Museum.
+Admire its unique architecture and monuments in Rudaki Park, then spend time acquainting yourself with the nation's Soviet history in Tajikistan National Museum.